Rapid Relief for Panic Attacks: Why Ketamine Offers Hope

 There's a rapid increase in brain-derived neurotrophic factor (BDNF), a protein that supports the growth and survival of neurons.
 The mTOR signaling pathway is activated, which promotes the formation of new synaptic connections.
 Neuroplasticity is enhanced, meaning the brain becomes more capable of forming new neural pathways and reorganizing existing ones.
 And the default mode network (the brain circuit associated with rumination, self-referential thinking, and anxiety loops) is modulated.

 In practical terms, ketamine doesn't just mask symptoms or temporarily calm the nervous system.
 It appears to help the brain build new pathways that are less dominated by fear and panic responses.
 That's a fundamentally different approach from suppressing symptoms, and it's why many researchers and clinicians are excited about its potential.
-Learn more about the underlying neuroscience on our how ketamine works page.
+For the underlying neuroscience, see our deep-dive on how ketamine works in the brain.

 The Evidence for Ketamine in Panic and Anxiety Disorders